Last Updated on

 6. Customized Memorial Candles

-These customized memorial candles are a bright and beautiful addition to the memorial service with these memorial candles, which come in several scents (lavender, vanilla, cinnamon, ocean) and include custom engraving of any text or clipart for a special keepsake for the family after the service has ended.
+These customized memorial candles are a bright and beautiful addition to the memorial service decor.
+Set the mood with your own personalized memorial candle, which includes custom engraving of any text or photo for a special keepsake for the family after the service has ended.

 Whatever they collected can be displayed simply on a table near the entrance or can be the backbone of the decorating color scheme.
 Use your imagination!